 1. Pick your paint

 The first step is deciding what type of paint you want to use.
 There are three main types of paint, watercolours, oils, and acrylics.
-The type you want to paint with is entirely up to you, and you might already know that you like the specific texture of oil painting, or the gentle qualities that are common in watercolours.
-You may want to play around with all three to see which one you like best – but in general, because it’s quite easy to use and dries quickly, acrylic paint is usually recommended for beginners.
+The type you want to paint with is entirely up to you and you might already know that you like the specific texture of oil painting or the gentle qualities that are common in watercolours.
+You may want to play around with all three to see which one you like best – though generally, because it’s quite easy to use and dries quickly, acrylic paint is usually recommended for beginners.
 But let’s look at the main differences between each type of paint.

 Have a look at this watercolour painting come to life to see if the technique looks like something you might enjoy.